"Al Hafez Trading Company Email Virus" removal guide

 How did "Al Hafez Trading Company Email Virus" infect my computer?

 How to avoid installation of malware?

-Do not download and open/execute files that are attached in irrelevant emails received from suspicious, untrustworthy or unknown email addresses.
-Emails sent by scammers/cyber criminals usually can be identified quite easily: most of them are irrelevant but are presented as legitimate and official.
-Furthermore, avoid downloading software using third party downloaders, unofficial pages, torrent clients, eMule (or other Peer-to-Peer networks).
-Safest way to download any software is using official websites.
-We recommend to keep installed software up to date, however, it should be done using implemented, official tools that are provided by software developers, but not some third party/fake tools.
-Keep in mind that is not legal to activate installed software using various 'cracking' tools.
-Besides, they can be used by cyber criminals to spread various high-risk computer infections.
-We also recommend to use a reputable anti-virus or anti-spyware (to have it installed) and not to disable it without any good reason.
-If you've already opened "Al Hafez Trading Company Email Virus" attachment, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Do not download or open/execute files that are attached to irrelevant emails or received from suspicious, untrustworthy, or unknown email addresses.
+Emails sent by scammers/cyber criminals can usually be identified, since they are irrelevant, and yet, presented as legitimate and official.
+Furthermore, avoid downloading software using third party downloaders, unofficial pages, torrent clients, eMule, or other Peer-to-Peer networks.
+The safest way to download software is using official websites.
+Keep installed software up-to-date, however, use implemented, official tools that are provided by software developers, and not third party/fake tools.
+Bear in mind that is illegal to activate installed software using 'cracking' tools, which can be used by cyber criminals to proliferate high-risk computer infections.
+Use reputable anti-virus or anti-spyware software and keep it enabled.
+If you have already opened "Al Hafez Trading Company Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Al Hafez Trading Company Email Virus" email letter:
+Text presented in the "Al Hafez Trading Company Email Virus" email message:

 Dear sir, We are processing the payment of your last Invoice, kindly confirm your invoice and bank details are correct as attached to proceed with the payment and please find attached our new purchase Order.

 Malicious attachment distributed via "Al Hafez Trading Company Email Virus" spam campaign: